godarayudhvir/CAI-MD/Services/being updated/navidrome.md

 ## Configuring the Instance ⚙

-Browse to `127.0.0.1:4000` or `localhost:4000` (change 4000 to the host port you had chosen in your Docker Compose configuration) to access the Uptime Kuma web interface.
+Browse to `127.0.0.1:4000` or `localhost:4000` (change 4000 to the host port you had chosen in your Docker Compose configuration) to access the navidrome web interface.

 ![](https://i.imgur.com/aXjSxDy.png)